San Francisco Giants at Miami Marlins game preview

 BOTTOM LINE

-The Marlins are 9-17 on their home turf.
-Miami has slugged .325, last in the league.
-Jorge Alfaro leads the club with a .424 slugging percentage, including nine extra-base hits and seven home runs.
+The Marlins are 10-17 in home games.
+Miami has a team on-base percentage of .289, last in the league.
+Neil Walker leads the club with a mark of .372.

-The Giants are 11-13 in road games.
-The San Francisco pitching staff has a team ERA of 4.62, Madison Bumgarner paces the staff with a mark of 3.97.
-This is the first game between these teams in 2019.
+The Giants are 11-14 on the road.
+The San Francisco pitching staff as a whole has an ERA of 4.75.
+Jeff Samardzija leads the team with a 3.83 earned run average.
+The Marlins won the last meeting 11-3.
+Trevor Richards recorded his second victory and Garrett Cooper went 2-for-4 with a home run and three RBIs for Miami.
+Samardzija registered his fourth loss for San Francisco.

 TOP PERFORMERS

-Curtis Granderson leads the Marlins with 14 extra base hits and is batting .183.
-Brian Anderson is 8-for-35 with three doubles, three home runs and eight RBIs over the last 10 games for Miami.
+Starlin Castro leads the Marlins with 46 hits and has 15 RBIs.
+Brian Anderson is 9-for-36 with two doubles, three home runs and 10 RBIs over the last 10 games for Miami.

-Brandon Belt leads the Giants with seven home runs home runs and is slugging .452.
-Joe Panik is 10-for-39 with four doubles and three RBIs over the last 10 games for San Francisco.
+Brandon Belt leads the Giants with seven home runs home runs and is slugging .453.
+Evan Longoria is 5-for-28 with three doubles and four RBIs over the last 10 games for San Francisco.

 LAST 10 GAMES